User Parameters

 When we now run the report, the parameter fields autocompletes the user input using both values:

-Getting the IDs of the selected autocomplete-value
+Getting the IDs of the Selected Autocomplete-value

 If the autocomplete stored procedure returns more than two columns (matching selection and description being the first two), the rest of the values are treated as IDs for the matching row.
 More than one ID can be assigned.
 The original report needs matching ID parameters after the autocomplete fields.
 The ID fields will be automatically hidden from the user.